You’ll need to apply for a Certificate for Public Use if:

 Note you must still apply for a Code Compliance Certificate when all the building work done under the building consent has been completed.

-The fee for a Certificate for Public Use lodgement is: single fee of $310 (additional time will be charged at $155 per hour).
+You'll need to pay a one-off fee of $310 to lodge a Certificate for Public Use.
+Additional time will be charged at $155 per hour.

 Ready to apply?